 The research in mind-body studies shows conclusively that nonbiological factors can have statistically significant, clinically important effects on physical health (Dienstfrey H., 1999).
 In addition to this, “the predominant type of mind-body research has begun to show that biological ills, possibly even serious biological ills, can be positively affected by entirely nonbiological treatments…. techniques to manage stress and anger to induce relaxation” (Dienstfrey, 1999, p.
 53), which includes various meditation practices.
 For decades or even centuries, “The Body” has been mindless.
 The fact is, however, that the mind and its awarenesses and its powers make things happen in the body (p.54).
 Think about the placebo effect for a while.
 What arises into your awareness?
 In the testing of every drug on average 30 percent of the participants in the placebo-treated group produce the same results that the drug under investigation is designed to produce.
+A recent post on http://www.drugguardians.com goes into detail about placebo and the dangers of strong medicine, it’s a wonderful read for anyone interested.
+With placebo your dealing with no side effects at all, this is the main reason to use it.
 So no matter what they are being given, those who believe that the drug work, are more likely to get positive results out of it.
 I would like to change the term “placebo effect” to mind effect, just to make us realize that our minds have incredible capacities for self healing.

 There are interesting studies of people with skin diseases who got under hypnosis and psychotherapy and focused on the diseased area of skin and imagining the area to become normal, actually cleared the skin.
 Dienstfrey (1999) recognizes that “after the mind did what it could, it could not do more” and the evidence for this is supported by the notion, that those who received the hypnosis and psychotherapy as additional treatment, made no further difference.
 The question here lies that “…can we lead to use the mind as an aid in treatment whatever the state of our own collective knowledge about a particular disease?” (p.58).
 Mindfulness meditation (MM) and transcendental meditation (TM) are two of the most studied forms of meditation.
 Charles “Skip” Alexander was the pioneering researcher on this area conducting over 100 original papers on the topic.
 Herein I will mention two important studies on meditation, healing and emotional awareness.
 The underlying changes in biological processes that are associated with reported changes in mental and physical health in response to meditation have not been systematically explored before a study by Davidson et. al (2003).
 They measured brain electrical activity before and immediately after, and then 4 months after an 8-week training program in MM.
 Twenty-five subjects were tested in meditation group (n=16 for control group).
 At the end of the 8-week period, subjects in both groups were vaccinated with influenza vaccine.
 The researchers reported significant increases in left-side anterior activation and found significant increases in antibody titers to influenza vaccine among subjects in the meditation compared those in the control group.
 These findings demonstrate that a short program in mindfulness meditation produces demonstrable effects on brain and immune function.